kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

   * Optional combination of USD and USDC markets on a per-currency basis
   * ROI slice by investment amount, liquidation date, or historic date
   * Includes assessments of currency amounts that exited coinbase
+  * DOES NOT execute trades or otherwise modify any positions or holdings
-  * Written in Python3 and runs on the command line.
+  * Written in Python3 and runs on the command line

 ![graph](https://raw.githubusercontent.com/kristopolous/Coinbase-pro-portfolio-analyzer/master/pn.png)